 Most appraisals will spell out how much of the property's value is attributable to the land (sometimes referred to as “site value”) along with the replacement value of the improvements.

 Since many appraisers look closer at the determining factors for a property's value, there's an argument to be made that this assessment of land value may be more appropriate to use (again, as long as the tax preparer documents this as their basis for determining the percentage allocable to land value vs. improvements).

 Granted, there's always the possibility that the IRS could challenge this if they ever audit the taxpayer, but the important thing is that there was some reasonable basis for choosing these numbers in the first place.

 Using Acquisition or Construction Cost to Determine Land Value

-A similar approach could be taken in the case of new construction, where it’s much easier to know exactly how much was paid for the vacant land, land improvements (i.e. – sidewalks, landscaping, etc) construction of a building and equipment.
-This information can be tracked by following invoices and sworn statements from the general contractor, for example.
+A similar approach could be taken in the case of new construction, where it’s much easier to know exactly how much was paid for the vacant land, land improvements (i.e., sidewalks, landscaping, etc) construction of a building, and equipment.
+For example, this information can be tracked by following invoices and sworn statements from the general contractor.

 When buying an existing structure on land, it is more difficult to come up with a reasonable basis for land value based on cost, and that's usually where the assessor's opinion of land value is an easy default option.

 If the tax preparer decides to go another route, their decision should be based on supporting data and applied to the investor's tax return, based on the position that offers the greatest advantage to the taxpayer.